frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

                 // send the old, forwarded one to the new state/compartment m._mux_(nextCompartment._forwardEvent_)
             } else {
-                // if there was a forwarded event then it wasn't
-                // an enter event.
-Go ahead and transition like normal m._do_transition_(nextCompartment)
+                // Go ahead and transition like normal m._do_transition_(nextCompartment)
                 // now detect if there was a forwarded event if nextCompartment._forwardEvent_ != nil {